Human Services (HN)

 HN410: Human Services Delivery

 This course focuses on strategic approaches for evaluating the effectiveness of program planning through services delivered to clients.
-Topics will include theoretical models and frameworks in human services delivery, intervention strategies, and how to interpret qualitative and quantitative data.
+Topics will include best practices in human services delivery, intervention strategies, and how to interpret qualitative and quantitative data.
 You will also explore case management skills for establishing collaborative client relationships with diverse populations, conducting client needs assessments, and planning for the interventions and delivery of services.
 Using real-world scenarios, you will discuss ethical and legal responsibilities when delivering services in a changing and diverse society.

 Quarter Credit Hours: 6 | Prerequisite: None